 3. Get Everyone A Flower With A Sweet Note Attached

 Flowers are such a staple on Valentine’s Day.
+Why can’t you do the same thing when celebrating Valentine’s Day at work?
 While you can’t get every employee a dozen roses, consider getting them a single flower (roses, orchids, tulips, daisies, whatever works for your budget.)
 On every flower you deliver, write a sweet note thanking your employees and letting them know how much you appreciate them.

 4. Create A Wall Of Love